-Field equipment calibration requirements are contained in the TCEQ Surface Water Quality Monitoring Procedures.
+Field equipment calibration requirements are contained in the SWQM Procedures.
 Post-calibration error limits and the disposition resulting from error are adhered to.
-Data not meeting post-error limit requirements invalidate associated data collected subsequent to the pre-calibration and are not submitted to the TCEQ.
+Data collected from field instruments that do not meet the post-calibration error limits specified in the SWQM Procedures will not be submitted for inclusion into SWQMIS.